AvijeetPrasad/MDR-NFFF/README.md

 - **`event`**: *(String)*

   Name of the event to analyze.
 Typically, this is the NOAA number of an active region (e.g., `'AR12192'`).
-For quiet sun data, set `event = 'QS'`.
+For quiet sun data, you can set any other string eg. `event = 'QS'`.

   ```idl
   event = 'AR12192'